-Controlling the driver using a PLB-21
+Controlling the Driver using a PLB-21

-When the PLB-21 is connected the first time to the LDP-CW 130-05 driver, the user is asked to download a new firmware driver.
-This must be confirmed by "yes" in order for the PLB-21 properly.
+When the PLB-21 is connected the first time to the LDP-CW 90-10 driver, the user is asked to download a new firmware driver.
+This must be confirmed with "yes" in order for the PLB-21 to work properly.